Objectives and editorial policy

 It’s necessary to follow the article:

-a) Title page: It must be sent in a separate file containing the following items: concise work title and not exceed 75 touches or one line; Name, surname of the author and institution to which the author belongs; Orcid number of all authors; contribution of all authors to the work; Name and address of the institution where the work was carried out; Corresponding author (who will be responsible for all communications with the journal) and full mailing address (including zip code, city, state and country), telephone and email; Cover letter, containing the signature of all authors, being responsible for the content of the manuscript.
+a) Title page: It must be sent in a separate file containing the following items: concise work title and not exceed 75 touches or one line; Name, surname of the author and institution to which the author belongs; Orcid number of all authors; contribution of all authors to the work; Name and address of the institution where the work was carried out; Corresponding author (who will be responsible for all communications with the journal) and full mailing address (including zip code, city, state and country), telephone and email; Cover letter, being responsible for the content of the manuscript.

 b) Ethical aspects: must be mentioned in the article, in addition to sending a letter from the authors revealing possible conflicts of interest (professional, financial and direct or indirect benefits) that may influence or have influenced the research results or the content of the work.
 The letter must also include, when applicable, the date of approval of the work by the Research Ethics Committee of the institution to which the authors are linked and the registration number of the clinical trial (if applicable).
 For international submissions, authors must declare that the study was conducted in accordance with the Declaration of Helsinki and followed the ethical standards of the country of origin;